edenartlab/docs/docs/guides/creation.md

   </span>
 </p>

-#### Step 2: Pick your controlnet type ("canny-edge" or "depth" currently supported)
+#### Step 2: Pick your controlnet type
-This will cause different kinds of controlnet conditioning:
+This will cause different kinds of image conditioning:
-  - canny-edge will try to produce a creation that has the same canny-edge map as your control image
+  - canny-edge will try to produce a creation that has the same edges and lines as your input control image
-  - depth will try to produce a creation that has the same depth map as your control image
+  - depth will try to produce a creation that has the same perceived sense of depth as your control image
-  - luminance will try to mimic the bright and dark regions in your control image, it is probably the best controlnet model.
+  - luminance will try to mimic the bright and dark regions in your control image, it is probably the most interesting controlnet model.
 Experiment!

 #### Step 3: Set the init image strength